Skip to content

 Carry out surveys and set up monitoring programmes.

-Identify pathways for species to spread and carry out appropriate biosecurity measures.
-For any water activities, follow the ‘Check, Clean, Dry’ procedure for all equipment even if you’re relocating to another spot close by.
+Identify opportunities for species to spread and carry out appropriate biosecurity measures.
+For any water activities, follow the ‘Check, Clean, Dry’ procedure for all equipment, even if you’re relocating to another spot close by.

-Support and join the Devon Invasive Species Initiative, details in Find out more.
+Support and join the Devon Invasive Species Initiative.
+See Find out more below.

 3. Inspiration